Martnat8/ROB421-Portfolio/README.md

 - **Servo movement execution** for SAMI

 This folder also includes its own detailed `README.md` that explains setup, launch instructions, and system architecture.

+### `Motion Files/`
+Contains all robot **motion sequences** in `.json` format.
+Each file defines a series of keyframes that control SAMI's servo positions, timing, and optional audio/emotion metadata.
+These are parsed by the SAMI robot’s runtime to execute expressive, timed motions.

 ---